Conkouati-Douli National Park: Flora

+Conkouati-Douli National Park is the most biodiverse park in the country and includes the only protected marine area in Congo.
 The Noumbi River flows through the park, which is characterised by dense forests, mixed with wetlands, floodplain forests and lagoons.
-Rhizophora racemosa and Avicennia nititta are common mangroves in the park and aquatic vegetation in lakes and lagoons is composed of Vossia cuspidata and Ctenium newtonili.

-Savannahs of the south-west are dominated by Ctenium newtonili, Elytonrus brazzae and Pobeguinea arrecta, while those of Cotovindou in the north-east are made up of Hypparrhenia diplandra, Panicum phragmitoides, and Pobeguinea arrecta.
+Rhizophora racemosa and Avicennia germinans are common mangroves in the park.
+Aquatic vegetation in lakes and lagoons is composed of Vossia cuspidata and Ctenium newtonili.
+The savannas of the south-west are dominated by Ctenium newtonii, Elytonrus brazzae and Pobeguinea arrecta, while those of Cotovindou in the north-east are made up of Hyparrhenia diplandra, Panicum phragmitoides and Pobeguinea arrecta.